Scheduled MonumentsEnglandSixteen stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor

 What is Sixteen stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor?

-Sixteen stone hut circles forming part of an unenclosed stone hut circle settlement is a prehistoric settlement located on the north-east slope of Cox Tor in Devon, England.
+Sixteen stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor is a Bronze Age settlement situated in Devon.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011389.

 Who is responsible for protecting Sixteen stone hut circles forming part of an unenclosed stone hut circle settlement on the north-east slope of Cox Tor?